widdix/aws-cf-templates/wordpress/README.md

 1. Grab the `URL` of the WordPress environment from the **Outputs** tab of your stack.

 ## Dependencies
-* `vpc/vpc-*azs.yaml` (**required, WordPress will use 2 AZs only**)
+* `vpc/vpc-*azs.yaml` (**required**)
 * `vpc/vpc-ssh-bastion.yaml` (recommended)
 * `security/auth-proxy-*.yaml`
 * `operations/alert.yaml` (recommended)

 ## Limitations
+* WordPress will only run in two Availability Zones, even if your VPC stack has more.
 * PHP files are cached for 300 seconds on the web servers.
 * Static files `wp-includes` and `wp-content` are cached for 15 minutes on the CDN.
 * Pre-defined auto-scaling might not be able to cover your requirements and needs load and performance testing.

-## Support
+## Premium Support
-We offer support for our CloudFormation templates: setting up environments based on our templates, adopting templates to specific use cases, resolving issues in production environments.
+We offer Premium Support for our CloudFormation templates: setting up environments based on our templates, adopting templates to specific use cases, resolving issues in production environments.
 [Hire us!](https://widdix.net/)

 ## Feedback
 We are looking forward to your feedback.
 Mail to [hello@widdix.de](mailto:hello@widdix.de).